yanlinchen666/AppStore_The-entire-product-process/README.md

 **Frontend**: React 18, TypeScript, Vite, TailwindCSS, Zustand, React Router, lucide-react **Optional**: Neo4j Community (graph features; automatically disabled if credentials are invalid or server is unreachable)

-## 📝 License

-This project is for the LaienTech evaluation.